 Information provided by you:

-• Contact information such as name, address, contact details (including phone number and email address) or personal data relating to other people within your organisation.
+• Contact information such as, address, phone number and email address or personal data relating to other people within your organisation (where applicable).

 • Information to assist us with providing a service to you.

-• Information from filling in forms on our site.
-This includes information you provide when you subscribe to a newsletter, search for a service, or complete a survey, and when you report a problem with our site.
+• Information from filling in forms on the DMH Stallard site.
+This includes information you provide when you subscribe to a newsletter, search for a service, or complete a survey, and when you report a problem with the DMH Stallard site.

-• Special categories of personal data, for example, in connection with your attendance at a seminar or event hosted by us to identify disabilities or dietary requirements or in connection with a personal injury claim.
+• Special categories of personal data, for example, in connection with your attendance at a seminar or event hosted by us to identify disabilities or dietary requirements or in connection with a personal injury claim or where such information is required in connection with the services we provide.

 Information obtained by us: